 - Application Programming Interfaces that operate across a network of computers.
-They communicate using network protocols including HTTP, and are frequently produced by different organizations than the ones that consume them.
+They communicate using network protocols, including HTTP and gRPC, and are frequently produced by different organizations than the ones that consume them.

 Networked APIs exposed by Google services.
 Most of them are hosted on